Alexa Mezincescu

-Alexa Mezincescu (b.07.03 1936–20.06.2019) is a Romanian ballet dancer and choreographer.
+Alexa Mezincescu (7 March 1936 – 20 June 2019) was a Romanian ballet dancer and choreographer.

+Life and career

 Mezincescu trained at the Bucharest Choreography School, and was subsequently sent to train in Leningrad.
 She was a principal soloist with the Romanian National Opera, where she was noted for her interpretations of Bruckner.

-She was granted the National Order of Faithful Service by Ion Iliescu.
+Mezincescu was granted the National Order of Faithful Service by Ion Iliescu.

+Mezincescu died on 20 June 2019, at the age of 83.